Gtomika/tframework-core/docs/elements.md

 An example can be seen above in the field injection section.

+### Pre-destroy

+Although there is no `@PreDestroy` annotation, if you need to run cleanup code for an element, you can do that by subscribing to the `CoreEvents.APPLICATION_SHUTTING_DOWN` topic.
+More info about this topic can be found in the [events document](./events.md) *Core Events* section.

+Note that if the JVM is shut down forcefully, the framework will not get a chance to publish this event, resulting in cleanup code not being run.

 ### Custom actions on element

 You can define your own element post processors by implementing the `ElementInstancePostProcessor` interface, and